 Occasionally, radionuclide scanning with indium-111–labeled leukocytes may be helpful in identifying intra-abdominal abscesses.

-Almost all intra-abdominal abscesses require drainage, either by percutaneous catheters or surgery; exceptions include small (< 2 cm) pericolic or periappendiceal abscesses, or abscesses that are draining spontaneously to the skin or into the bowel.
+Almost all intra-abdominal abscesses require drainage, either by percutaneous catheters or surgery.
+Exceptions to drainage include small (< 2 cm) pericolic or periappendiceal abscesses, or abscesses that are draining spontaneously to the skin or into the bowel.
 Drainage through catheters (placed with CT or ultrasound guidance) may be appropriate given the following conditions:

 Nutritional support is important, with the enteral route preferred.
 Parenteral nutrition should begin early if the enteral route is not feasible.